Onitsha North

 Onitsha North is a Local Government Area in Anambra State, Nigeria.
 Located in Anambra Central senatorial district, it is bordered by Ogbaru to the south, Idemili North and Oyi to the east, and Anambra East to the north.

 Onitsha North has experienced several degrees of conflicts and riots as well as affected by natural disasters including flooding.

-Demographics
+Demographics / Geography

 Population

 According to citypopulation.de, a source that gets population result from the National Population Commission of Nigeria (NPCN) and the National Bureau of Statistics, the population of Onitsha North is 179,400 (as of 2022).

 Economy

 The economy of the LGA heavily relies on trade.
 Main Market, Onitsha is situated in Onitsha North.
 In addition, the Onitsha North LGA is home to numerous businesses controlled by the government, as well as businesses like banks, hotels, restaurants, and places to unwind.
 All of these businesses make significant contributions to the local economy.